vaidyad18/RBAC/README.md

 ## How to Use the Project

 1. **Visit the Application**:
    - Go to the website where the application is hosted.
-For example: [**https://your-project-link.com**].

-2. **Add Users**:
-   - Click the "Add User" button to open the user form.
-Fill out the user's **name**, **email**, **role**, and **profile picture** (upload from your computer).
-After completing the form, click "Save" to add the user.

-3. **Edit Users**:
-   - In the user table, click the "Edit" button next to any user.
-The form will pre-fill with the user's existing details, allowing you to modify their name, email, role, or profile picture.
-Save the changes once you're done.

-4. **Delete Users**:
-   - In the user table, click the "Delete" button next to any user to remove them from the system permanently.

-5. **Responsiveness**:
-   - The app is fully responsive, so it will adapt to any screen size.
-You can access and use the system easily on both desktop and mobile devices.

-## How to Use the Project

-1. **Visit the Application**:
-   - Go to the website where the application is hosted.
 For example: [**https://your-project-link.com**](https://your-project-link.com).

 2. **Add Users**: